 Refer to Note 1, "Summary of Significant Accounting Policies," of the notes to consolidated financial statements for research and development expenditures.
-In January 2021, the Company committed to invest 75 percent of its new product research and development in climate-related innovation to develop sustainable products and services.
+The Company has committed to invest a substantial portion of its new product research and development in climate-related innovation to develop sustainable products and services.
+The Company invests in enhancements to the capabilities of its product lines and services to support its strategy, meet consumer preferences and achieve regulatory compliance.
+This includes investments in the development of the Company's OpenBlue platform and related service offerings, digital product capabilities, energy efficiency and low GWP refrigerants and technology.